Human-Hummus/Flaarc/README.md

 - 	support for gemtext
 - 	include other files that will be parsed and then linked to.
 - 	local links.
-- 	add support for changing BG color/image
+- 	add support for colored text html
-- 	add support for "formatted" html
+- 	paragraph function